Erivan Fortress: History

 The fortress was built during the Ottoman rule in 1582–83 by Serdar Ferhat Pasha.
 The fortress was destroyed by an earthquake in 1679.
 After the earthquake, the Safavid governor of Erivan, Zal Khan, asked the Shah for help to rebuild Erivan, including the fortress and the Palace of the Sardars.

-On 12 July 1679, the Safavid vice-regent of Azerbaijan (historic Azerbaijan, also known as Iranian Azerbaijan), Mirza Ibrahim, visited Erivan.
-He was directed to recover the fortress, the seat of the governor of Erivan.
-Many villagers from Ganja, Agulis and Dasht (Nakhchivan) were moved to Erivan to rebuild the fortress.
-The forced labor continued until winter.
-Later, the Shah allowed everyone to return to their homes.
-The reconstruction of the Erivan Fortress was not finished.
-It was continued and finished in the following years.
-In October 1827, during the Russo-Persian War of 1826–1829, the Russian army by the leadership of Ivan Paskevich captured Erivan and the Erivan Fortress was not used for military purposes since then, until its complete destruction in 1930s.

 In 1853, the fortress was ruined by another earthquake.
 In 1865 the territory of the fortress was purchased by Nerses Tairyants, a merchant of the first guild.
 Later in 1880s, Tairyants built a brandy factory in the northern part of the fortress.

 The fortress was completely demolished in 1930s during the Soviet rule, although some parts of the defensive walls still remain.

 Description

 The Erivan Fortress was considered to be a small town separate from the city.
 It was separated from the city with large and unwrought space.
 The fortress was rectangular with a perimeter of about 4000 ft.
-It was walled on three sides; on the fourth (western) it was flanked by the Zangu River gorge.
+It was walled on three sides; on the fourth (western) it was flanked by the Hrazdan River gorge.
 The gorge on the north-western part of the fortress had a depth of 300 sazhen (640 meters).
 As it was considered inaccessible it was not walled.
 The earth mound was considered as a wall.

 The Erivan Fortress had three gateways on its double line battlements: Tabriz, Shirvan and Korpu.
 The walls had towers like old eastern castles.
 Each wall had an iron gate, and each one had its guard.
 The garrison had about 2,000 soldiers.
 There were 800 houses inside the fortress.
 The permanent residents of the fortress were local Muslims only.
 Although Armenians were allowed to work in the markets during the day, they had to lock up and return to their homes in Shahar (the main town) at night.